 So if the work from home isn’t working for you, move out to a different place as a workplace.
 It can mean the working hours are well defined, and one can build the needed discipline to be a freelancer.

 If you don’t have a dedicated place for working, take office space on a sharing basis to have someone to talk, save on rent amount and yet be a lot more productive by working for a fixed number of hours.

 Finally, the big question that needs an answer is:

 Every individual is unique and different.
 So one solution fits all may not work.
 Even for the same individual, the same solution that has worked in the past may not work now.

-You may treat some situations differently like: It may so happen you are best when there is no option to look back whereas I am best when I have a second option open.
-So for me starting as part time freelancer and blogger was the better choice but it may not be for you.
+You may treat some situations differently like: It may so happen you are best when there is no option to look back, whereas I am best when I have a second option open.
+So for me starting as part-time freelancer and blogger was the better choice, but it may not be for you.

-Should you burn the bridges and quit the job to try freelancing or you want to leave the gates open for a job and try freelancing; It is best to experiment what works for you and how.
+Should you burn the bridges and quit the job to try freelancing or you want to leave the gates open for a job and try freelancing; It is best to experiment with what works for you and how.